google/WebFundamentals/src/content/en/updates/2020/10/http-cache-partitioning.md

 (`https://c.example:8080`), which requests the image.

-Because the key is created based on "scheme://eTLD+1", subdomains and port numbers are ignored, hence a cache hit occurs.
+Because the key is created based on "scheme://eTLD+1", subdomains and port numbers are ignored.
+Hence a cache hit occurs.

 <div class="clearfix"></div>